 Best time to pick is highlighted in green.

-- Gala: One of the most widely-grown apple varieties, with a sweet pleasant flavour, and good keeping qualities.
+GALA: One of the most widely-grown apple varieties, with a sweet pleasant flavor, and good keeping qualities.
 Available early to mid September.

-- Fuji: Developed in Japan, but an all-American cross of Red Delicious and Ralls Janet.
-A very attractive modern apple, crisp, sweet-flavoured, and keeps well.
+FUJI: Developed in Japan, but an all-American cross of Red Delicious and Ralls Janet.
+A very attractive modern apple, crisp, sweet-flavored, and keeps well.
 Available mid to late September.